 - A doctor’s written opinion of your functional limitations, if it includes specific details on your ability level and refers to medical evidence

 Of these, getting a detailed doctor’s opinion can make the biggest difference.
 We can help you see a doctor who understands both diabetes and the way the SSDI system works.
-One doctor can make all the difference in the word if they understand which evidence to include in their opinion.
+One doctor can make all the difference in the world if they understand which evidence to include in their opinion.

 Both doctors and patients can make mistakes that lead to your application getting denied.
 The most common causes we see include:

-- The doctor’s opinion doesn’t explain your functional limitations, or it’s just a general note with no reference to specific tests, office visits or examples.
+- The doctor’s opinion doesn’t explain your functional limitations, or it’s just a general note with no reference to specific tests, office visits, or examples.

 - You have a diagnosis for diabetes, but not for the specific complications that prevent you from working.